 - Have a bonfire s’mores night and tell a few ghost stories

 - Set up a harmless Halloween prank for a loved one or close friend.
-Perhaps a skeleton sitting on the porch or a Dracula face taped to a window.
+Perhaps a skeleton sitting on the porch (see our roundup of funny skeleton names for even more fun ideas).
+Or, a Dracula face taped to a window.
 Send something not too scary, and be sure you know the person!
 But also, a little spook can be a very fun and funny family activity.
 Just beware of retaliation!

 - Order a pumpkin-shaped pizza and have a family picnic outside.

 - Decoration Setup

 - Create some easy decorations by cutting out bats and creating a flying bat scene in your house.

 - Decorate your front door: It can be with paper, a new wreath, wrap it in toilet paper like a mummy: get creative and make your door ready for the holiday.

 - Decorate your garage.
 Have you seen the creepy eyes or pumpkin faces people put on their garage doors?
 It only takes some black poster board (or orange or gold if you have a darker door) and a little creativity!

 - Halloween shirts.
 If you’re crafty, make some together.
 If you’re not, check out Target, Carters, Old Navy, and Gap.

 - Bust out the Halloween pajamas for kids (or for adults too)!
 Enjoy wearing these all month for a little extra festive fun at home.